hiulusoy/hiulusoy/README.md

 - 🔭 I’m currently working on Web Technologies
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Swift
 - 👯 I’m looking to collaborate on more open source projects
 - 💬 Ask me about anything...
 - 📫 How to reach me: hiusanmaz34@gmail.com